Course Content and Outcome Guide for ENG 246

 Course DescriptionExamines the themes of Transnational Literature, such as migration, exile and displacement and revolves around literary responses to various historical and cultural moments of transition or crisis.
 Explores the relationships between a text, its author, and its national, cultural and/or linguistic boundaries.
-Prerequisite: Placement into WR 121.
+Prerequisites: WR 115 and RD 115 or equivalent placement test scores.
 Audit available.

 Intended Outcomes for the course

 1. Define the qualities of transnational literature and theory in order to position course material in a broader context or discourse (literary, social, political and/or cultural) and contribute to that discourse.

 2. Use literary texts to relate to the conditions of exile, immigration and border crossing in order to understand globalization by identifying transnational perspectives and challenging views about racial, cultural, socio-economic and/or national identities.

 3. Delineate literary genres and periods to compare/contrast texts and their responses to each other, creating connections between different illustrations of course themes and issues.

 4. Perform textual analysis by employing literary terminology and applying literary theories in order to examine relationships between literary forms and themes.

 Course Activities and Design

 The course design may include lectures, group and class discussions, oral presentations, film clips, in-class writing, and attending author readings for extra credit.